-Want to ride on the subway cars that inspired jazz great Billy Strayhorn to write "Take the A Train" in 1939?
+Want to ride on the very same subway cars that inspired jazz great Billy Strayhorn to write "Take the A Train" in 1939?

-Right now you can.
-For the next five Sundays–and for the price of a regular swipe–the MTA is offering rides on its annual holiday nostalgia trains on December 1, 8, 15, 22 and 29.
+For the next five Sundays–and for the price of a regular swipe–you can.
+The MTA is bringing back its holiday nostalgia trains on December 1, 8, 15, 22 and 29.

 The vintage trains feature Art Deco R1-9 cars, which were made between 1930 and 1940 and were in service from 1932 to 1977.
 Look for details like rattan seats, ceiling fans (there was no air conditioning back then), incandescent light bulbs, and period advertisements for products such as Alka-Seltzer.

 For daily updates, follow The Curious Uptowner on Facebook, Instagram and Twitter.